Karachi United FC: Partnerships and affiliations

 In July 2024, Karachi United formed a partnership with English club Swindon Town.
 This collaboration was facilitated by Prospect Pakistan, a sports platform.
 The memorandum of understanding was signed at the Royal Agricultural University in the UK, with key figures from both clubs present.
 Key components of the partnership include coaching development, player pathways through exchange programs, scouting and training camps, and regular exchanges between the clubs on club management, player development, and community engagement.

 Community work

 Since 2010, Karachi United has worked with Generation Amazing, a Qatar 2022 World Cup community programme.
 The partnership built a full-size turf pitch at the club's ground in Karachi and encouraged more girls to play football through youth ambassadors from Lyari.

 By 2019 the club was operating 11 community centres across Karachi, serving over 1,000 children, including around 200 girls, staffed by a large cohort of community and academy coaches.

+The club has community centers in the following areas in Lyari, Malir, Ibrahim Hyderi, Muaripur, Mangophir, Orangi Town, Baldia Town, Shireen Jinnah, and Old Golimar.